a partner with the

 HOMEWOOD CAMPUS IMAGING, MICROSCOPY, and MICROANALYSIS

 The 3D Bioprinting facility was established in October 2019.
 It is located in Room 103 Dunning Hall on the Johns Hopkins University's Homewood Campus; and houses a Cellink BioX6 3D Bioprinter, a LumenX bioprinter; and a Primo photopatterning system.
-The facility is overseen by Yuan Cai; and Michael McCaffery.
-It is managed by Ms. Felicia Chang <firstname.lastname@example.org>.
+The facility is overseen and managed by Yuan Cai; and is a core within the Hopkins' Integrated Imaging Center.

 Biosafety: Our core is BL2 approved, but the printer itself, while not BL2 qualified, does not carry a BL2 risk, as it does not have aerosol or high splash potential that increases the risk of personnel exposure.
 The instrument incorporates automated motion controlled by computer in a clean, isolated bench.